kubeovn/kube-ovn/docs/subnet.md

   name: ovn-share
 ```

-This yaml will create a namespace ovn-share that use same subnet with previous ovn-subnet.
+This YAML will create a Namespace ovn-share that uses the same Subnet as the previous Namespace `ovn-subnet`.